devopssteps/linux-crash-course/module-07.md

 ---

-> “If you don’t know how to kill a process in Linux, you can’t fix production issues — let me show you how.”
+> “If you don’t know how to kill a process in Linux, you can’t fix production issues.”

 ---